 Why you should go: The weather in Almora is always pleasant and charming and makes a perfect getaway destination for couples and families.

 How to reach: It is well connected with motorable roads.
 Buses to Almora can be taken from ISBT, Anand Vihar.

+Add Jeolikote to your itinerary if you are planning to visit Uttarakhand as it is one of the popular places to visit in Uttarakhand in May.
 Another hidden gem in Uttarakhand, Jeolikote is one of the beautiful destinations to appreciate nature.
 If chasing butterflies and spotting exotic birds under the pleasant sun is all you can think of doing on your holiday, then this little fairyland near Nainital is just the destination for you.
 The place will drown you in its tranquility and reinvigorate your worn-down soul.

 Keep in mind: You may not find many hotels at this place.
 However you may check The Cottage in Jeolikot for your accommodation.

 Why you should go: Skip the highly commercialised tourist destination of Nainital and instead head to this less explored place.